 I never thought a desert landscape could be beautiful until I visited Monument Valley.
-The moment we turned turn down highway 163 my mind filled with images of old westerns and road runner cartoons.
-The park’s unique buttes seem to just rise out of nowhere.
+The moment we turned down Highway 163, my mind filled with images of old Westerns and road runner cartoons.
+The park’s unique buttes seem to rise out of nowhere.
 Monument Valley is awe-inspiring, and you’ve got to see it for yourself.

 Plan Your Trip Before You Go

 Your experience at Monument Valley can vary depending on what time of the year you visit.
 If you go during peak season (April-September), you’ll be sharing the view with a crowd.
 Go on the self-guided drive, and you’ll be sharing that road with who knows how many people.